itrapz/lead-api/README.md

 lead-api.postman_collection.json
 ```

-but you also can try to send your own request with curl, for example:
+You can also try sending your own request using cURL.
+For example:
 ```
 curl --location 'http://localhost:8077/api/leads' \
 --header 'Content-Type: application/json' \